-Oleg Shatov and Hulk found the back of the net for the hosts, the latter with a penalty, but Robert Lewandowski struck in between to hand the visitors a strong advantage ahead of next month's return leg.
+Oleg Shatov and Hulk found the back of the net for the hosts, the latter with a penalty, but Robert Lewandowski struck in between.
+The Poland international then grabbed his second of the night to hand the visitors a strong advantage ahead of next month's return leg.

-Klopp praised the attitude of his side for bouncing back from a league defeat to Hamburg on Saturday, and felt that Dortmund were closing to produce their very best form.
+Klopp praised the attitude of his side for bouncing back from a league defeat to Hamburg on Saturday, and felt that they were closing to produce their very best form.